 The topmost level of the art tower will feature a café, a public observation roof deck and a viewing platform with a bungy jump facility.
 The ground level will feature a theatre, art showroom and a 1,000m² Great Hall, which will feature travelling exhibitions and installations.

 The Evandale Lake will be transformed to contain 110m-long swimming lanes with accessible entry, sandy beaches and a children’s pool.

 The performing arts centre will include a new 1,200-seat Lyric theatre, a renovation of the existing arts centre theatre to a 600-seat Playhouse theatre, a Black Box studio theatre with retractable seating for up to 350 people, four cinemas, and numerous venues, studios and bars.

-The Stage 1 of the development will begin with site preparations in late 2015, followed by the demolition of the existing Council civic offices in 2016 to make way for the VOS.
-Two floors of the existing Riverside building will be converted into a transitional gallery until the construction of the art tower.
-Initial artscape works will be performed during this stage, including the planned renovation of Evandale Lake.
+Stage I of the development began with site preparations in late 2015, followed by the demolition of the existing Council civic offices in 2016 to make way for the VOS.
+Two floors of the existing Riverside building are being converted into a transitional gallery until the construction of the art tower.
+Initial artscape works are being performed during this stage, including the planned renovation of Evandale Lake.

 Future stages of the project will be delivered after 2018 and include the construction of the art tower, the adjacent Great Hall, new and improved performing arts facilities, as well as the completion of the outdoor artscape.

-Berlin-based Topotek 1 served as the landscape architects for the project.
+Berlin-based Topotek 1 served as the landscaping architects for the project.
 Schuler Shook was the theatre planner while Arup was the sustainability and engineering consultant for the project.